 - Serve with rice, quinoa or just by itself depending on your personal taste and calorie count!

-I’ve done a little check list for myself, so that I can easily keep on track
+I’ve done a little checklist for myself so that I can easily keep on track

-- Low Calorie Vegetables: Celery, Turnip, Cauliflower, Broccoli (under 30 calories per 100g)
+- Low-Calorie Vegetables: Celery, Turnip, Cauliflower, Broccoli (under 30 calories per 100g)

 - Medium Calorie Vegetables: Onion, Carrot, Celeriac (30-70 calories per 100g)

-- High Calorie vegetables: Potato, Parsnip (over 70 calories per 100g)
+- High-Calorie vegetables: Potato, Parsnip (over 70 calories per 100g)

 On top of the calories, you need to remember that some vegetables are quite dense.
 So, a small potato will be around 100 calories.
 There’s a good visual guide to what I;m talking about here.

-The organic fruit and vegetable box WAS a little bit too big for me to think I will be buying regularly, but very good value at £22.00 (they even threw in a free sample of some gluten free pasta) I’m guessing it would provide most of the needs of a normal family of four for a week of meals.
+The organic fruit and vegetable box WAS a little bit too big for me to think I will be buying regularly, but very good value at £22.00 (they even threw in a free sample of some gluten-free pasta) I’m guessing it would provide most of the needs of a normal family of four for a week of meals.
 I’ve already made a large pot of carrot and cumin soup as well as enough curry sauce for another meal.
 The vegetables are good quality, maybe not quite as regular in size as you might be used to buying from the supermarket, but very well flavoured.
 Delivery, in London only at the moment, is via Tesco, so you can now order a good value organic food box with your regular supermarket shop.
-I’m used to ordering (occasionally) from Abel and Cole and this box stands up well to the produce they’ve sent me.
+I’m used to ordering (occasionally) from Abel and Cole and this box stands up well to the products they’ve sent me.
 For me, at the moment, I’d probably stick with Abel and Cole simply because it suits my own lifestyle to be able to order smaller quantities and to chose what items I want in my box.
 But for a normal household, being able to order a good value organic fruit and vegetable box WITH your regular groceries and with the same flexibility that you get from Tesco Direct, should be a winning formula